DanielaZahn/TTM_inputs_from_DFT_results/README.md

 1) Copy your DFT results to the folder "inputs".
 2) Write a python script that reads the DFT results and save this script in the folder "load_inputs".
 The name of the script needs to be the material name plus "_spin_resolved.py" or "_not_spin_resolved.py".
 Follow the examples provided in "load_inputs" for iron, cobalt, and nickel.
 Note that all variable names have to be the same as in the examples.
 3) Change the file "config.cfg" such that the material specified there is your material.
-In addition, you can change other settings like lattice temperature (for calculation of $G_\mathrm{ep}$) and the temperature range for which you would like the TTM inputs.
+In addition, you can change other settings like lattice temperature (for calculation of G_ep) and the temperature range for which you would like the TTM inputs.
 4) Run the jupyter notebook "main_spin_resolved.ipynb" or "main_not_spin_resolved.ipynb", depending on which case applies for your DFT calculation.
 The results will be saved in the folder "results".